 All Fuels subscript.
 Unfortunately, we learned that Vensim's

-ALLOCATE AVAILABLE function, which is used a number of times in the EPS to make price-based decisions, is not compatible with allocating things across subranges; it can only allocate across elements of a single, complete subscript.
+ALLOCATE AVAILABLE function, which is used in the EPS to make price-based electricity dispatch decisions, is not compatible with allocating things across subranges; it can only allocate across elements of a single, complete subscript.
 This limitation of the important

 ALLOCATE AVAILABLE function forces us to implement sector-specific fuel subscripts and map values across subscripts.